AX15 Rebuild: Complete Step-By-Step Guide

 Sourcing AX15 Parts: Low-Cost Vs. High-Quality

 The list above includes a mix of parts that can be sourced on the lower-cost side, and some that you won’t want to skimp out on.
-While I always start with local parts stores for selection and service in one, there’s a few other sources that I’ll frequent.
-RockAuto is a good source to check as well as Summit Racing.
+While local parts stores are a good go-to for selection and service in one, there’s a few other sources worth checking: RockAuto and Summit Racing come to mind.

-If you are going the quick and easy route of Amazon or Ebay, you’ll want to give a second look at part numbers and compatibility.
+If you are going the quick and easy route of Ebay or the likes, you’ll want to give a second look at part numbers and compatibility.
 A wrong part can quickly throw a wrench at things during install.

 AX15 install replacement transmission after rebuild installing into 2000 Jeep Cherokee Sport Manual Transmission